mrahman2949/mrahman2949.github.io/_posts/2020-2-24-controlling-toy-car-remote-with-raspberry-pi.md

 ---
 layout: post
-title: Control the remote control of an RC Car with Raspberry Pi (Zero, 2 or 3)
+title: Control the remote control of a RC Car with Raspberry Pi (Zero, 2 or 3)
 ---

 Are you new to raspberry pi?
 May be you have never gone beyond making an LED blink.
 Well in that case I have just the project for you.
 This is fairly easy and simple way you can control a remote control car and make your own script to make the car run.